alex-petrenko/sample-factory/docs/get-started/experiment-launcher.md

         :param experiment_dirs_sf_format: adds an additional --experiments_root parameter, used only by SampleFactory. set to False for other applications.
-        :param experiment_arg_name: CLI argument of the underlying experiment that determines it's unique name to be generated by the runner.
+        :param experiment_arg_name: CLI argument of the underlying experiment that determines it's unique name to be generated by the launcher.
 Default: --experiment
         :param experiment_dir_arg_name: CLI argument for the root train dir of your experiment.
 Default: --train_dir
         :param customize_experiment_name: whether to add a hyperparameter combination to the experiment name
         :param param_prefix: most experiments will use "--" prefix for each parameter, but some apps don't have this